 28. Museum of Contemporary Art

-The Museum of Contemporary Art (MOCA) is a great place to start if you want to see some of the best art in San Diego.
-The museum has always been one of my favorites because it has so many different exhibitions and activities at any given time.
+The Museum of Contemporary Art San Diego (MOCASD) is a great place to start if you want to see some of the best art in the San Diego region.
+This museum is frequently a hit because it has so many different exhibitions and activities at any given time.

-30. San Diego Air & Space Museum
+29. San Diego Air & Space Museum

-San Diego is well known for its beautiful weather and beaches, but the city also has a lot to offer in terms of culture and history.
+San Diego is well known for its beautiful weather and beaches, but the city also has a lot to offer regarding culture and history.
 The San Diego Air & Space Museum is one of the many great places to visit while in San Diego.

-The museum is located in Balboa Park and is the largest independent aviation museum in Southern California.
+The museum is located in Balboa Park and is Southern California’s largest independent aviation museum.
 It has over 400 aircraft and spacecraft on display, as well as a collection of missiles and other military vehicles.
-Among its many exhibits are an F-14 Tomcat fighter jet and the Space Shuttle Endeavour (the first orbiter to be acquired by a museum).

-31. Visit Point Loma
+30. Visit Point Loma